lyons/ExKanren/README.md

 Relational programming in Elixir based on miniKanren.

 ## What's new
+* 2015-03-10: The constraint solver being used is now passed as an optional parameter to the `run` interface rather than being set in the process dictionary.
+This makes ExKanren purely functional and enables experimenting with running goals in parallel.
 * 2014-09-17: Constraints over finite domains of integers now implemented
 * 2014-09-09: Working through the cKanren paper, CLP(Tree) is now implemented